charliecalvert/CloudNotes/Assignments/Json/ConvertJsonToFieldDefinitions.md

 debug('this is a test');
 ```

-At the command line, say that you want to see debug messages for **git-convert**:
+At the command line, say that you want to see debug messages for **git-convert**.
+To do so, type the following into the bash shell where you are currently working:

 ```bash
 export DEBUG='git-convert'